COSC3020/quicksort-pivot-kkrweb/README.md

 Mathmatically, this can be seen via considering the possible outcomes of each of the three selected values being within or otuside of the desired n/2 center range.
 Take, for instance, if all three (position 0, middle position, end position) are all outside of the desired "good" pivot range.
 Then the selected pivot from the median would be forced to be out of the good range.

-So the permutations would be:
+So the visualized permutations of the randomly selected three positions would be:

 GGG

 GGB GBG BGG